bella-le/twitch-channel-pt-spotify-bot/RAILWAY_DEPLOYMENT.md

 Before deploying to Railway, please be aware of these limitations:

 1. **Spotify Active Client Requirement**: Spotify's Web API can only add songs to the queue of an active Spotify client.
-This means someone needs to have Spotify running for the bot to work.
+This means your friend needs to have Spotify running on their device for the bot to work.

-2. **Authentication Challenges**: The bot requires Spotify authentication, which typically needs a browser flow.
-For a cloud deployment, you'll need to handle this differently.
+2. **Authentication Flow**: The bot requires Spotify authentication, but our implementation makes this easy with a web interface.

 ## Deployment Steps